Workplace Productivity: 8 Ways To Help Your Team Get Things Done

 Want more information about creating a staffing model for your business?
 Check out this article from the Sling blog: How To Build An Effective Staffing Model For Your Business.

-Once you know where you are and where you want to go — the current state of your business and the staffing model respectively — it becomes easier to figure out what you need to do to reach your goals.
+Once you know where you are and where you want to go — the current state of your business and the staffing model, respectively — it becomes easier to figure out what you need to do to reach your goals.

 Sit down on your own or with other managers and brainstorm ways to move your business from today into the future.

 Then, use this information to plan shifts that provide the right number of employees for the activity level you’re likely to experience (based on past numbers).
+It will also help you identify when you need different skill levels at work.

-Schedule one or two of your best employees each shift and then go back through and add other, perhaps less-skilled or experienced employees to those shifts.
+Schedule one or two of your best employees each shift and then go back through and add other, perhaps less skilled or experienced employees to those shifts.

 Doing so serves two important purposes: